9 Tech Tips to Make the Most Out of Your Travels in 2019

 Technology and traveling are inseparable these days.
-No matter where you go, technology makes research, booking and navigation a lot easier – think about the times you’ve read a travel article online, booked a last-minute flight and found your way through a foreign city with just your phone.
+No matter where you go, technology makes research, booking and navigation a lot easier – think about the times you’ve read a travel article online, booked a last-minute flight and found your way through a foreign city with just your phone or on travel blogs such as Freedomtravel.
 But convenience always comes with a cost, and in this case, in hidden charges and cyber threats.
 We’ve rounded up some key issues and challenges that travelers face to help you avoid digital pitfalls.